 How to Make Cannabis-Infused MCT Oil

-Because it is not made with alcohol, this cannabis MCT oil preparation is considered an infusion.
+Because it is not made with alcohol, this cannabis MCT oil preparation is considered an infusion, not a tincture.

-It is important to note, there is a difference in effect between holding an tincture under your tongue vs. simply swallowing it.
+It is important to note that there is a difference in effect between holding a tincture under your tongue vs. simply swallowing it.ย

 While the difference is small, the effects can be quite noticeable from other application methods.